-In November, Adoption Network Cleveland’s board welcomed four new board members: Corinne Gist, Tammara Humbert, Edie Sweeterman, and Amy Zlotnik.
-Glenn Cook joined the board earlier in 2022.
-We think, after reading, you will join us in congratulating our Board’s Leadership Development Committee for working to recruit such mission-centered, professionally diverse, and ready to serve individuals!
+In November, Adoption Network Cleveland’s board welcomed five new board members: Kim Dyckes, Carla Lanier, Jeffery Rohrs, Kirsten Simonton, and Christine Zanoni.
+Ron Copfer joined the board earlier in 2023.
+We think, after reading, you will join us in congratulating our Board’s Leadership Development Committee for working to recruit such mission-centered, professionally diverse, and ready-to-serve individuals!

 Meet our new members in alphabetical order: